E-Shiels/appointments/notes.md

  - Follow patterns in the Rails Style Guide and the Ruby Style Guide.

 10. **Do not** use scaffolding to build your project.
 Your goal here is to learn.
-Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.
+Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding. - Yes

 **PLAN**